The “Liame” in Salento

 Traveling through Salento it is still possible to find the traces left by the ancient peoples who made this corner of Italy an enchanting and unforgettable place.
 And while walking, you can’t help but stop to notice the endless, perfect and aligned buildings.
 A unique architectural style, a centuries-old construction technique, which has survived to this day thanks to the work of the ancient masters, custodians of tradition.

-The Menhirs in Salento
+The Grelle in Puglia

 Dolmen ©diegofiore via Canva